jostaylor/Assignment_2_Game_of_Life/README.md

-# assign2

-1. IDENTIFYING INFORMATION
-a.
-Full Name: Titan Mitchell
-b.
-Student ID: 2327159
-c.
-Chapman Email: tmitchell@chapman.edu
-d.
-Course Number and Section: CPSC 350 - 02
-e.
-Assignment or Exercise Number: Assignment 2 (AKA Game of Life)
+# Conway's The Game of Life

-a.
-Full Name: Josh Taylor
+Assignment 2: Josh Taylor and Titan Mitchell
-b.
-Student ID: 2317445
-c.
-Chapman Email: jostaylor@chapman.edu
-d.
-Course Number and Section: CPSC 350 - 03
-e.
-Assignment or Exercise Number: Assignment 2 (AKA Game of Life)

-2. A LIST OF ALL SOURCE FILED SUBMITTED FOR THIS ASSIGNMENT GameRules.h
+A LIST OF ALL SOURCE FILED SUBMITTED FOR THIS ASSIGNMENT GameRules.h
 GameRules.cpp
 Grid.cpp